 My story of building a fireplace in my dining room.

-Building a Fireplace Frame
+Materials for Building a Fireplace Surround

 Since I was using an electric insert, I had to run wires to the basement.
 With some help from my father-in-law, we handled the tricky parts of the wiring.
 Definitely call in a pro if you’re not feeling confident about the wiring!